tetriseffect/Exosphere/tutorials/git/Git.md

 The lamb was sure to go.

 ```
-As you can see, using `>>` the lines have been appended to the end of the first two.
+Using `>>` the lines have been appended to the end of the first two.

 What if we wanted to edit a single word in the verse without having to do it manually?
 For this we will use a very powerful tool called Stream Editor (Sed).
 The scope of Sed is vast, and covering all of it is beyond the scope of this tutorial.
-If you are interested, you can learn more about it here: http://www.grymoire.com/Unix/Sed.html.
+You can learn more about it here if you're interested: http://www.grymoire.com/Unix/Sed.html.

 We want to use `sed` to change the word `lamb` to `sheep` in littlelamb1.txt.
 The syntax using sed is this:

 `sed 's/[old]/[new]/' [filename]`

-As you can see, the sed command is surrounded by single quotes (not necessary, but recommended), uses the keyword `s` meaning substitute, followed by three `/` demarcations with the old string and the string to replace it with.
+The sed command is surrounded by single quotes (not necessary, but recommended), uses the keyword `s` meaning substitute, followed by three `/` demarcations with the old string and the string to replace it with.
 After the substitution command comes the filename we want to apply it to, which in our case is littlelamb.txt.
 So let's try it now:

 ```
 sed 's/lamb/sheep/' littlelamb1.txt